Skip to main content

 Mortgage costs have become a political football.
 The rules were changed just recently but may be changing again.
 At the heart of the debate is whether the mortgage expense deduction will be limited.

-The 2017 Tax Cuts And Jobs Act (TCJA) limited the deduction to the interest on up to $750,000 of home mortgage.
-There is talk in DC of amending this to allow more of a deduction.
+The 2017 Tax Cuts And Jobs Act (TCJA) limited the deduction to the interest on home mortgage.
+However, there is talk in DC of amending this so it will vary.

 Utilize Family Gifting